pybel/pybel/docs/source/datamodel.rst

 .. warning::

-    The canonical ordering for the elements of the ``MEMBERS`` list correspond to the sorted order of their corresponding node tuples using :func:`pybel.parser.canonicalize.sort_dict_list`.
+    The canonical ordering for the elements of the :data:`pybel.constantsMEMBERS` list correspond to the sorted order of their corresponding node tuples using :func:`pybel.parser.canonicalize.sort_dict_list`.
 Rather than directly modifying the BELGraph's structure, use :meth:`BELGraph.add_node_from_data`, which takes care of automatically canonicalizing this dictionary.